 You will get to see the first four as soon as you are done taking the test (Unofficial Score Report).
-You will get to see the AWA score only after 20 days when you will get the official score report.
 You will get a letter describing how to access your GMAT Official Score Report.
 You can also access your GMAT Official Score Report by visiting www.mba.com/mygmat 48 hours after receiving the mail.

 You cannot send your own scores to the programs that you wish to apply for.
 Before you take your GMAT exam, you can select 5 programs to which you wish to send the scores.
 You can choose to apply to more than 5 programs, but you will need to pay an additional fee for each additional score report that you wish to send.